grafana/plugin-tools/docusaurus/docs/ui-extensions/create-an-extension-point.md

   - apps
 ---

-In this guide you will learn how to provide an extension point so that other app plugins can add their extensions to your plugin.
+In this guide you will learn how to provide an extension point so that app plugins can add their extensions to your plugin.

 ## What is an extension point?